Dr Tatyana Bosh MD, MBRCP, MRSPH, FBSBM

 In 1995 Dr Bosh co-established the Biomedic Centre, where she practices today; and co-founded the Biomedic Foundation, a registered medical charity for research and education in Bioregulatory Medicine.

-Dr Bosh is the Medical Director of the Biomedic Centre, Director of Clinical Studies for the British Academy for Bioregulatory Medicine and president of the International Society for Bioregulatory Medicine.
-She is a member of the Royal Society for Public Health, a senior member of the British Register of Complementary Practitioners, an Honorary Member of Colegio Medico of La Paz, and Honorary Fellow of the International Society for Bioregulatory Medicine.
+Dr Bosh is a member of the Royal Society for Public Health, a senior member of the British Register of Complementary Practitioners, an Honorary Member of Colegio Medico of La Paz, and Honorary Fellow of the International Society for Bioregulatory Medicine.
 Dr Bosh has spent over 25 years refining the bioregulatory medical approach in practice, and lecturing and promoting the concept of Bioregulatory Preventative and Regenerative Medicine worldwide.

 Dr Damir A Shakambet MD, FBRCP, FBSBM